skyscrapers/terraform-loadbalancers/elb_no_ssl_no_s3logs/README.md

 ### lb_protocol
 - String
 - Default: "http"
 - The protocol to listen on.
 Valid values are HTTP, HTTPS, TCP, or SSL

-### instance_ssl_port
-- Int
-- Default: 443
-- The port on the instance to route to

-### instance_ssl_protocol
-- String
-- Default: "https"
-- The protocol to use to the instance.
-Valid values are HTTP, HTTPS, TCP, or SSL

-### lb_ssl_port
-- Int
-- Default: 443
-- The port to listen on for the load balancer

-### lb_ssl_protocol
-- String
-- Default: "https"
-- The protocol to listen on.
-Valid values are HTTP, HTTPS, TCP, or SSL

 ### healthy_threshold